 My student loan hasn’t come through

-- Student Finance could just be behind on processing loans (it usually takes six weeks).
+- Student Finance could just be behind on processing loans.

 - They may not have all the information they need from you.
 Check you’ve filled in all your forms and sent any extra documents they’ve asked for.